Samuel Beckett-class offshore patrol vessel: Planning and construction

 In 2007 it was reported that the Defence Forces expected to spend in the region of €180m on replacements for the three existing vessels of the Emer class.

 In July 2010 the then Irish Minister for Defence, Tony Killeen, announced that the Department of Defence and Naval Service would be entering into talks with UK shipbuilder Babcock Marine on two vessels worth €50m each, with an option for a third.

 In October 2010 contracts were signed, and the 'cutting of steel' for the first ship occurred on 24 November 2011.

 On 19 May 2012, Irish Naval Service Flag Office Commodore Mark Mellett (subsequently Rear Admiral, DCOS Sp) attended the traditional keel-laying ceremony for the first of the 90 meter OPVs.
 While modular construction methods don't strictly involve keel-laying, the term is still considered an important milestone, as it signals the first stage of connecting each of the components together.
 The keel-laying ceremony took place in Babcock Marine's Appledore Shipbuilders Yard in Devon.

 The delivery of the first of the vessels was set for 2014 with the second in 2015.
 The fit-out of crew quarters and facilities on the first two 55-berth ships was contracted to Moss Marine of Southampton in a £4.5 million contract.
 Fitting out of the first ship began in March 2012 for completion in early 2014.

 The option on the third vessel was exercised following the commissioning of Samuel Beckett, and delivered in 2016.
 Payment for the ships was planned to be extended over a number of years to 2017.
 The cost of the first three ships, including the main armament, was €213 million.
 While not overtly proposed under the original contract, the Irish government placed an order for a fourth vessel in June 2016, in a contract worth €67 million.

 Systems

 Onboard systems include Mercury IP communication systems from communications and broadcast equipment vendors Trilogy.
 Each vessel is equipped with two such communications systems.
 The first uses VHF, UHF and HF marine radio channels on panels installed throughout the vessel.
 The second system aims to connect users in pre-configured work groups using interfaces installed at work stations around each vessel.

+Three ships of the class are slated to receive the Thales CAPTAS-1 towed array sonar by 2027, as well as a new medium-range air search radar, electronic warfare systems, and a new upgraded Super Rapid main gun, with improved anti-air capabilities.